 There are mortgage products that are available only directly to the borrower and can’t be purchased through a mortgage broker.
 A smart buyer will compare brokers and the lenders they work with to find the best deal.

 Need to crunch some numbers for your mortgage?
-Use our FREE mortgage calculator developed by the #1 RE/MAX Agent in the world, and take a step towards buying your home in Toronto.
+Use our FREE mortgage calculator developed by Frank Leo & Associates, and take a step towards buying your home in Toronto.

 A stress test is a way for lenders to measure a borrower’s ability to make payments during tough times.
 They need to know if the borrower would be able to continue with payments in case of a sudden change in income, job loss, or if an increase in interest rates were to occur.